Skip to main content

 Under federal law, it is unlawful to do any of the following:

-• Mail drug paraphernalia or transport it through interstate commerce, or
+• Mail drug paraphernalia or transport it through interstate commerce

 Simple possession of paraphernalia is not a federal crime.
-However, under some state laws merely owning or having these items is illegal.
-Police may check for drug residue, and if it is clear that a pipe, bong, hookah, or other item was used for smoking illegal substances, that person may face drug paraphernalia charges.
+However, under some state laws, merely owning or having these items is illegal.
+Police may check for drug residue.
+If it is clear that a pipe, bong, hookah, or other item was used for smoking illegal substances—or vials or baggies were used to carry illegal substances—that person may face drug paraphernalia charges.

 Examples of Drug Paraphernalia